swebreza/TradingProject/README.md

 then create a virtual server
 `pipenv shell    `

-After that navigate to the projectfile and runserver
+After that navigate to the project folder and runserver